How we are becoming a more diverse and inclusive organization

 The recruitment process is key to starting off on the right foot.
 Our HR team works with external experts to define best practices.
 The results included enhanced training for recruiting managers, a thorough review of job postings and more direction on the channels used to reach and attract candidates.

 We want GSK to be a workplace where everyone can feel a sense of belonging and can thrive.
-Being a diverse organisation at all levels also brings greater opportunity to create better health outcomes for the patients who rely on us.
+Being a diverse organization at all levels also brings greater opportunity to create better health outcomes for the patients who rely on us.

-Our ethnicity commitments:
+Our ethnicity aspirations:

 With support from our Global Disability Council and our employee resource group, the Disability Confidence Network, we are working hard to create an inclusive workplace.

-Since 2020, GSK has been an active member of the Valuable 500 pledge, a collection of 500 global companies all committed to placing disability inclusion on the leadership agenda.
+Since 2020, GSK has been an active member of the Valuable 500 pledge, a grouping of 500 global companies all committed to placing disability inclusion on the leadership agenda.
 We are delivering on its objectives through our disability confidence plan.

 We educate our people on disability confidence as part of our long-term, measurable, strategic disability confidence plan.